thomasdqr/ADEL-Framework/README.md

 ```
 npm install reload
 ```
-Then go to your project root folder (ADEL-Framework
+Then navigate go to your project root folder (ADEL-Framework-master for example) and use the command

+    reload -b

+Your project should open in a new tab on a local server, and everytime you sav
 ### Using the Framework

 Start by creating multiple pages that we are going to use for our app.